How to Launch a Digital Goods Store with API

 - Prepaid balance model (you top up, orders deduct)

-- Sandbox environment for development
+- Test mode for development (FoxReload: use

-- Documentation for all endpoints
+isMock: truein order creation instead of a separate sandbox) - Documentation for all endpoints

 Verification before signing: